-Investing In an Overpriced Stock Market
+Investing in an Overpriced Stock Market

 The U.S. stock market has come a long way from its Great Recession low.
 That low, when the S&P 500 bottomed out at 666 on March 9, 2009, is called “the Haines’ bottom,” named after legendary CNBC anchor Mark Haines, who called the bottom of the market’s plunge on the air.
-(Sadly, Mark passed away in March of 2011.)[i] [ii]
+(Sadly, Mark passed away in March of 2011.)

-Today (May 23, 2020), that index stands at 2995, an increase of some 340% from the low, almost doubling from its previous cycle high of 1576, reached on October 12, 2007.
+Today (Oct 31, 2021), that index stands at 4587, an increase of some 588% from that low, and almost tripling from its previous cycle high of 1576, reached on October 12, 2007.

 Let’s say you received an inheritance, or you have a lump sum sitting in the bank, you are tired of earning no interest on it, and you are frustrated to see the market go up.
 One strategy is to do what we call dollar-cost averaging.
-Instead of moving all of that money into the market today, you set up a plan to move it into the market gradually, say, over a period of 18 months.
+Instead of moving all that money into the market today, you set up a plan to move it into the market gradually, say, over a period of 18 months.

-What If You Can’t Wait?
+What if You Cannot Wait?

 If the idea of waiting 18 months is not for you, make sure you conduct a risk-tolerance test before investing that lump sum.
 (You should do a risk-tolerance test even if you decide to do dollar-cost averaging.)

 The online risk-tolerance reports, FinaMetrica and Riskalyze, will give you a score you and your advisor can use to allocate your lump sum.
 That way, you will end up with a mix of stocks, bonds, and cash, which will hopefully help you reach your goals, with a level of risk you will be comfortable with.